-At the first stage of the hearing, the board, using only the evidence of the student's work and such immediately appropriate evidence as the alleged improperly acknowledged source, will decide whether or not an academic infraction exists, regardless of the question of intent.
+In the first phase of the hearing, the board, using only the evidence of the student's work and available documentation supporting a conclusion of an infraction, will decide whether or not there is reasonable cause to believe an academic infraction has occurred.

-If the board finds the evidence unconvincing, the case

-is dismissed and both the student and the department or program involved will be informed of the outcome in writing.
-Records of the procedure along with a report of the conclusions reached will be sent to the associate provost charged with overseeing the work of the AIB.
+If, based on the evidence at hand, the board finds that there is not reasonable cause to believe that an academic infraction has occurred, the case is dismissed and both the student and the department or program involved will be informed of the outcome in writing.
+This written response will be sent within two weeks of the hearing date.
+Records of the proceedings along with a report of the conclusions reached will be sent to the associate provost charged with overseeing the work of the AIB.

+Phase II of the hearing

-If the board finds the evidence convincing, the case will continue on to a second phase of the hearing.
-The purpose of this hearing will be to determine the student's degree of culpability and to assess penalties, if necessary, for the infraction.
+If the board finds that there is reasonable cause to believe that an academic infraction has occurred, the case will continue on to a second phase of the hearing.
+The purpose of this phase of the hearing will be to make a definitive determination as to whether an academic infraction has occurred based on further consideration of the evidence from the first phase of the hearing, the testimony of the involved parties, and any other evidence or testimony the board deems relevant.
+If an infraction has in fact occurred, the board will determine whether the infraction was deliberate or not.
+The board will decide what, if any, penalties should be imposed.
 At this point, the issue of intent will be on the table.
-The AIB will be empowered to ask for any other evidence or testimony it deems relevant to its decision, including the collegiate records of the accused student.
+The AIB will be empowered to ask for any other evidence or testimony it deems relevant to its decision.

+Phase III of the hearing

-Once all of the evidence is presented to the AIB, the board will deliberate in private and decide (1) whether the student is guilty of an academic infraction; and (2) the degree of culpability in the case-which can range from none to severe culpability-and recommend penalties, if any, to the associate provost charged with overseeing the work of the AIB.
-(In the event the associate provost charged with overseeing the work of the AIB is involved in the case itself, the other associate provost will assume responsibility in his or her stead.)
+Once all of the evidence is presented to the AIB, the board will deliberate in private and decide (1) whether the student is guilty of an academic infraction; and (2) the degree of culpability.
+For each hearing of the AIB, the associate provost will prepare a sealed letter containing the student's academic transcript and stating the student's previous violations of academic honesty, if any, and whether the student is on conditional enrollment.
+The AIB may consider this information in assessing penalites.
+The board may, in assessing a penalty, consider whether such penalty will have any practical effect upon the student's academic record and recommend such action that it deems just and appropriate.
+The recommended penalties, if any, will be sent to the associate provost charged with overseeing the work of the AIB.
+(If the associate provost charged with overseeing the work of the AIB is involved in the case itself, an associate provost who is not otherwise a participant in the case will assume responsibility in his or her stead.)